StopModReposts/Illegal-Mod-Sites/howto.md

 =============================

 ## Advertising
-The more points, the more ads the site has
+The more points, the more ads the site has.
 AdFly links automatically give 5.

 ## Redistribution